estvita/separator/docs/asterx.md

 Run in test mode: python main.py

-After connector authorization on the thoth server, keys and basic settings will be sent to the connector database.
+After connector authorization on the separator server, keys and basic settings will be sent to the connector database.

 In turn, the connector will send the server a list of contexts, from which you need to select external, internal, and ignored in the Bitrix24 PBX settings interface.